denyskryvytskyi/denyskryvytskyi.github.io/about.md

 permalink: /about/
 order: 3
 ---
-Hi there, my name is Denis.
+Hi there, my name is Denys.
 I'm Software Engineer at Frag Lab and Master’s in Computer Science.

-I'm currently working on game engine [Elven Engine](https://github.com/kryvytskyidenys/ElvenEngine) to learn more about complex systems architecture
+I'm currently working on game engine [Elven Engine](https://github.com/kryvytskyidenys/ElvenEngine) to learn more about game engine architecture, graphics programming and how things actually work under the hood.

-Also I've started my [youtube channel](https://www.youtube.com/channel/UCx90zcUS9qnt0JInGaot2IQ) about software engineering
+Also I've started my [youtube channel](https://www.youtube.com/channel/UCx90zcUS9qnt0JInGaot2IQ) about gamedev and software engineering.

 ---

-### My Bookshelf

-##### Gamedev
+<h3 align="center"> My Bookshelf</h3>

+##### Game and game engine architecture
 - Game Engine Architecture, 3rd ed. by *Jason Gregory*
+- Foundations of Game Engine Development, Volume 1: Mathematics. by *Eric Lengyel*
+- Foundations of Game Engine Development, Volume 2: Rendering. by *Eric Lengyel*
 - Game Programming Patterns. by *Robert Nystrom*
-- Foundations of Game Engine Development, Volume 1: Mathematics. by *Eric Lengyel*
 - Game Programming Algorithms and Techniques. by *Sanjay Madhav*
 - Game Coding Complete, 4th ed. by *Mike McShaffry and David Graham*
 - Learn OpenGL: Learn modern OpenGL graphics programming in a step-by-step fashion. by *Joey de Vries*